satellogic/orbit-predictor/RELEASING.rst

 python -m pip install build twine
 ```

-In that environment, and having the credentials for the PyPI user, you can then do a test release by following these steps:
+In that environment, and having the credentials for the PyPI user (both the normal PyPI and the testing one), you can then do a test release by following these steps:

 0. Clean the dist directory, if present: `rm dist/*`
 1. Edit the version in `version.py`, and commit it.